-Last updated on March 10th, 2026 at 02:43 pm.
+Last updated on March 17th, 2026 at 11:31 am.

-Every resident who has assets outside of Spain that total over 50,000€ within any one of the groups that we will discuss later in this article, must complete the Model 720 asset declaration form before the deadline of March 31st or fase possible penalties.
+Every resident in Spain who owns assets outside the country that exceed 50.000€ in any one of the groups that we will discuss later in this article must complete the Model 720 asset declaration form before the deadline of the 31st of March or face possible penalties.

 The form is divided into three asset categories:

-- Bank Accounts (Group 1)
+- Bank accounts (Group 1)

 - Investments, life insurance policies and pension plans (Group 2)